Why does WDFW care if I work in or near the water?

 - Pamphlet HPAs have already undergone SEPA review; you do not need to provide additional proof of SEPA compliance if you will work under a pamphlet HPA.

-- See the WDFW SEPA page and Frequently Asked Questions about SEPA.
+- See the WDFW HPA SEPA page and Frequently Asked Questions about SEPA.

 How are HPA applications processed?

 Customer service specialists will review your application to make sure it contains the basic information needed to process it.
-If the application is incomplete they will request further information from the applicant or authorized agent.
-If the application is complete, they will assign the application to a WDFW Habitat Biologist for processing.
+If the application is missing basic information, a service representative will request additional information from you or your authorized agent.
+If the application is complete, they will assign the application to a Habitat Biologist for processing.
 The biologist:

 - Will work with you to help achieve your objective while protecting fish, shellfish, and their habitat.
 The biologist may request additional information or revisions to construction drawing to ensure your project protects fish resources.

-- May visit the project site and try to meet with you to review fish habitat needs and how the project may affect fish life or their habitat.
+- May visit the project site and try to meet with you to review fish habitat needs and how the project may affect fish or their habitat.

 When will I get my HPA?

 Habitat biologists issues most HPAs within 45 days of receiving a complete application, including payment of or exemption from the $150 application fee, and proof of SEPA compliance, if required.

 What will my HPA require?

-If your proposed project might adversely affect fish or their habitat, the HPA may be approved with certain conditions or limitations, such as timing and construction methods, to minimize harm.
+If your proposed project might adversely affect fish, shellfish or their habitat, the HPA may be approved with certain conditions or limitations, such as timing and construction methods, to minimize harm.
 If your project cannot be constructed without significant adverse impacts to fish or their habitat, your application may be denied.